New Hampshire Waterfalls

 Take the Arethusa – Ripley Falls trail from the Wiley House on Route 302 in Crawford Notch.
 The Kendron Flume trail begins near the gift shop.

 SILVER and FLUME CASCADE – BEECHER CASCADES – PEAK CASCADE – GIBB FALLS

 North of Route 302 in Crawford Notch.
 Park in the lots near the falls on Route 302 and take a closer look.
 You will have to hike .4 mile on the Avalon Trail to reach Beecher and Pearl Cascades.

 2 miles east of the junction of Routes 112 and 302 in Bath.
 A good spot for swimming.

-A series of waterfall along Thompson Brook at Wildcat Ski Area, Route 16 Pinkham Notch.
-Take the Way of the Wildcat Nature Trail from the ski area’s parking lot; at the far end of the trail’s loop you will find the path to the falls.
+A series of waterfalls along Thompson Brook at Wildcat Ski Area, Route 16 Pinkham Notch.
+Take the Way of the Wildcat Nature Trail from the ski area’s parking lot; at the far end of the trail’s loop, you will find the path to the falls.
 Views of Mount Washington.